noaaport/npstats/README.rst

 for analysis, display and archival.

-The **Npstats** binary package is configured to monitor the status of the Novra S300 Noaaport receiver.
+The **Npstats** binary package is configured to monitor the status of the Novra S300 Noaaport receiver by default.
+Support for the Ayecka SR1 receiver was added in version 0.6.
 To monitor the Ayecka SR1, execute the following::

     cd /usr/local/etc/npstats